 Track Other Body Stats

 Here are the main ones to take and write down:

-Rewarding yourself for your progress can help reinforce your new habits and provide you with the motivation you need to continue with your journey, so after reaching a performance or weight loss goal, treat yourself to something nice.
+Rewarding yourself for progress can help reinforce your new habits and provide you with the motivation you need to continue with your journey, so after reaching a performance or weight loss goal, treat yourself to something nice.

 Sign Up for a Race

-Lifestyle & Mindset Tips
+Lifestyle and Mindset Tips

 Take Responsibility for Unhealthy Habits